josephawallace/codis/README.md

 The peer service starts a set of peers that can execute the Codis protocols.
 These peers communicate with each other to generate the keys or signatures that are requested.

-#### Client Service

-The client service starts a client node that can send RPC calls to its specified host peer.
-The client node will form and send a request for generating keys or signatures.

 ### Configuration

 Codis uses [Viper]() to source configurations from flags, files, and environment variables.
 Because of this, it can